Last updated on 26 March 2021

 Here, we answer some common questions surrounding the cost and affordability of private healthcare in Singapore.

 1. Am I fully covered for treatment at private hospitals?

-A private hospital ISP and matching full rider will even cover your bill if you visit the accident and emergency department, as long as you are admitted for at least 8 hours.
+An Integrated Shield Plan and matching rider can also cover your bill if you visit the Accident & Emergency department, as long as you are admitted for at least 8 hours.

-Singaporeans and Permanent Residents who want more choices in treatment and care may opt to top up their MediShield Life coverage with an ISP and full rider.
+Singaporeans and Permanent Residents who want additional health insurance coverage and care options (eg. freedom to choose your own doctor, and to stay in a Class A/B1 ward, even in a private hospital) may opt to top up their MediShield Life coverage with an Integrated Shield Plan and rider.

 Many people believe all ISPs are the same.
 The fact is there are 3 different types of ISPs:

 - The lowest-cost ISPs cover up to Class B public hospital wards

 - The next tier covers up to Class A public hospital wards